Lake Tamblingan: Temples

 Many small-sized ancient temples dot the area on the shore of the lake and the vicinity.
-The principle temple Pura Dalem Tamblingan, located on the eastern shore of the lake, was first mentioned in the 10th-century, as recorded by a copper inscriptions found in Gobleg.
+The principal temple Pura Dalem Tamblingan, located on the eastern shore of the lake, was first mentioned in the 10th-century, as recorded by a copper inscriptions found in Gobleg.
 Among the other temples that are probably established in the same period are Pura Embang and Pura Tukang Timbang.
 A dalem temple, as in Pura Dalem Tamblingan, is a temple which is associated with death and the passing of things.
 Dalem temples are traditionally erected at the southern (kelod) end of a Balinese village.

 Other notable temples are Pura Ulun Danu Tamblingan which is located on the southern shore of the lake near the village of Gubug, Pura Pekemitan Kangin located on the ridge overlooking the isthmus separating Lake Tamblingan with Lake Buyan, and Pura Dalem Gubug located to the southeast of the lake.
 Other temples surrounding the lake are Pura Endek, Pura Tirta Mengening, Pura Naga Loka, Pura Pengukiran, Pengukusan, and Pura Batulepang.